Static Prevails: Recording and production

-Composition
+Composition and lyrics

+Overview

-Static Prevails marked a shift from Jimmy Eat World's previous skate punk material in the vein of NOFX, Rocket from the Crypt, and J Church, into aggressive but melodic post-hardcore, emo, and punk rock, by bands such as Seam, Tortoise, and Sunny Day Real Estate.
-Drummer Zach Lind attributed this change in style to listening to Christie Front Drive, who they found to be "really melodic but still very powerful".
-Lind played in a more aggressive and noisier style of rock-oriented drumming, with elements of his punk roots.
-Static Prevails splits lead vocals almost evenly between Linton and Adkins, which contrasted from the Linton-dominated Jimmy Eat World, where Adkins only sung lead on one track.
-Ted Simon compared Adkins' vocals to those of the Replacements' frontman Paul Westerberg.
+Static Prevails marked a shift from Jimmy Eat World's previous skate punk material in the vein of NOFX, Rocket from the Crypt, and J Church, into aggressive but melodic post-hardcore, emo, and punk rock, taking inspiration from mid-tempo rock artists such as Low, Seam, Sunny Day Real Estate, and Tortoise.
+Ozzi said Jimmy Eat World musically sat between the type of band they wanted to be and the kind of band their label expected of them.
+Lind attributed this change in style to listening to Christie Front Drive, who they found to be highly melodic while remaining impactful.
+He said he played in a more aggressive and noisier style of rock-oriented drumming, with elements of his punk roots.
+Static Prevails splits lead vocals evenly between Linton and Adkins, which contrasted from the Linton-dominated Jimmy Eat World, where Adkins only sung lead on one track.

+Trombino was baffled at first by the vocal change, as he considered Linton their main vocalist and Adkins an occasional singer, to the point where he asked why Linton was not providing more vocal parts.
+Ted Simons of Phoenix New Times compared Adkins' vocals to those of the Replacements' frontman Paul Westerberg.
+Ozzi remarked that where Adkins had previously crammed a lot of lyrics into fast-paced punk rock verses, for the new songs, he spread out the words and let them "occupy the space the band created for themselves."
 In addition to playing the drums, Lind played the accordion and the concertina.
 Tracks such as "Seventeen", "Digits" and "Robot Factory" are reminiscent of releases on indie labels like Homestead and Twin/Tone Records.
+Richter provided additional vocals on "Digits", while Kidd played an acoustic guitar on "Claire", Lind's ex-girlfriend Sarah Pont played violin, and Trombino contributed on the Moog synthesizer.